GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 ## Deploy a vLLM container serving the model on the GKE cluster

-*   Replace the variables in the manifest.
+*   Replace the variables in the manifest and deploy the model.

   ```sh
   sed \